ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I learned about creating a countdown and about the math object.
 I also did a bit of review of what I've already learned.

+### Day 10: 29 August 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I completed another section of the 'JavaScript Basics' course on Treehouse.
+I created a random number picker using (Math . random) and (Math . floor), along with other methods.